qlsolutions/easyml-niagara/README.md

 Once the module is built, start up a station and use the `easymlProvider` palette to add a `EasyMLProvider` to your station.
 This will enable the Data Provider API for the communication with the EasyML Application.
-Don't forget to enable the AuthenticationScheme 'HTTPBasicScheme' and create a user to access the API from the Application.
+Don't forget to enable the AuthenticationScheme `HTTPBasicScheme` and create a user to access the API from the Application.

-The version 1.0.0-alpha of the easyml-niagara jar can be downloaded [here](https://github.com/qlsolutions/easyml-niagara/releases/download/v1.0.0-alpha/easymlProvider-rt.jar).
+The version 1.0.0-alpha of the easyml-niagara .jar can be downloaded [here](https://github.com/qlsolutions/easyml-niagara/releases/download/v1.0.0-alpha/easymlProvider-rt.jar).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.